What Can a Gap Analysis Do for You?

-Use charts to illustrate your data.
-As the saying goes, a picture is worth a thousand words.
-By backing up your recommendations with supporting data from your analysis, it’s more likely your company will adopt them.
-It’s also imperative to consider cost, resources, and consequences when recommending problems to address and recommending solutions.
-Remember, if a solution is out of reach, it’s not likely to be adopted.
+Back up your recommendations with supporting data from your analysis to increase the likelihood that your company will adopt them.
+Use charts to illustrate your data and make it easier to understand.
+It’s also imperative to consider cost, resources, and consequences when recommending problems to address and solutions.
+Remember, if a solution is out of reach, the company is unlikely to adopt it.

-Assign responsibility to ensure that each part of the process will have an owner to make sure each step gets completed.
+Assign an owner to each part of the process to ensure that you complete each step.
 By digging deep into the proposed solution, you’ll find it might not be easy to achieve.
-Look beyond the obvious to see if there’s more.
+Look beyond the obvious to see if there are other possible solutions.